Host a scavenger hunt in your area for your large group of family and friends, and make a memory that will last a lifetime.

-Now that each team has their set of 6 clues, it’s showtime.
+Now that each team has its set of 6 clues, it’s showtime.
 Hint: it is a good idea to make sure all vehicles you will be driving are fully gassed up and ready to go, iPhones are charged, and everyone has used the bathroom and had a snack.
 Set a time to meet back at the house.
 The team to complete the most clues, and bring proof, by the allotted time, wins.

 Time’s Up.
 Presentation time.

-When the time is up, you better be back at base or points are docked.
+When the time is up, you better be back at base, or points are docked.
 No squeezing in one last clue.
 You know who you are.
 If your group has some creative artsy types, good with photo and video editing, now is the time to shine.
 Bonus points to those fun edits that get extra laughs.
 These photo and video memories are also the treasures you will have for years to come.
 The exchange of humiliating stories, mishaps, getting lost experiences, how your group figured out the clues, and who was in charge of what in each group are what make presentation time the highlight of the day.

 Polish off the evening with a fun meal together

-Now you could take the easy route and order in pizza or Chinese.
+Now you could take the easy route and order pizza or Chinese.
 After all, who wants to come home after a long day and be stuck in the kitchen when everyone else is sharing stories of the day, right?
 With a little extra planning, you can make a feast for a crowd that comes together in no time… with all hands on deck.
-How about a build-your- own pizza or calzone bar?
+How about a build-your-own pizza or a calzone bar?
 You could also do a taco, baked potato, or soup and salad bar.
-These ideas are filling, involve everyone, as well as come together easily if everyone helps share the responsibly of bringing all the toppings.
+These ideas are filling, involve everyone, as well as come together easily if everyone helps share the responsibility of bringing all the toppings.
 It’s like having two parties in one.
 What a perfect way to end a perfect day.

 Alternative Ways to do a Scavenger Hunt